– Train with the Best!

 Disengaged employees cost the U.S. economy $483 to $605 billion annually in lost productivity.

-Driving Employee Performance: Research studies suggest that 73% of all U.S. workers believe that the culture at work affects their ability to perform at high levels, thus the direct link of culture with productivity.
+Research studies believe that 73% of all U.S. workers believe that the culture at work affects their ability to perform at high levels, proving the importance of corporate culture and thus the direct link of culture with productivity.

-Enhances consumer behaviour: Strong organisational culture leads to better customer service, thus higher customer satisfaction and loyalty, which could eventually lead to improved sales and profitability.
+Strong organisational culture leads to better customer service, thus higher customer satisfaction and loyalty and a positive impact of culture, which could eventually lead to improved sales and profitability.

-Is key to business success: A strong organisational culture helps a company attract talent, retain them, reduce turnover rates, and often, improve the bottom line.
+A strong organisational culture helps a company attract talent, retain them, reduce turnover rates, and often, improve the bottom line.
+Real-world culture and society examples show companies like Google and Zappos, where culture drives success.

 Did you know?